 Goals and developments: The core emphasis is to promote competitive, profitable and sustainable existing black and new enterprises by contributing to the reduction of commercial venture constraints.
-The initiative is aligned with the South African developmental priorities, namely food security, poverty reduction, promoting equitable economic transformation and contributing to general economic development and growth.
+The initiative, which is driven by the milk SA Enterprise Development Project, is aligned with the South African developmental priorities, namely food security, poverty reduction, promoting equitable economic transformation and contributing to general economic development and growth.
 Based on needs assessment of existing dairy enterprises along the dairy value chain and according to Milk SA criteria, Milk SA intervenes with the following assistance: supply of electricity, pregnant heifers, veterinary services, on-farm infrastructure, technical know-how, establishment of permanent pasture, technical training, development of business plans and feed supply during critical drought periods.
 After the initial support for assets which was funded 100% by Milk SA, entrepreneurs are encouraged to acquire additional assets such as heifers on a 40/60% cost sharing basis between the entrepreneur and Milk SA respectively.
 The goal of this approach is to instil an enterprise / entrepreneurial culture in project beneficiaries.